FenrirWolf/mister_ojd_server/README.md

 # mister_ojd_server

 This is a WIP server for [Open Joystick Display](http://kernelzechs.com/open-joystick-display/) for use with the [MiSTer FPGA platform](https://github.com/MiSTer-devel/Main_MiSTer/wiki).
+Once complete, the server will allow you view gamepad inputs from USB controllers on the MiSTer via Open Joystick Display's visual overlays.
 It is currently in a heavily incomplete state.

 ## roadmap
 * Flesh out the input-handling logic.
 Input handling is currently based on [gilrs_core](https://crates.io/crates/gilrs-core), which should allow quick prototyping on desktop operating systems as well as on the MiSTer itself.